Material Development Tailored with Optimum Process Parameters

 Titanium and its alloys represent a material category of major importance to the global aerospace sector, as it is a lightweight metal with significantly greater strength than most aluminum alloys.
 The objective of this subproject is to design and process innovative Ti alloy powders via LPF- and LPB-AM to expedite the adoption rate of these alloys within AM.
 The initial focus of this research is LPF-AM.
 Here, any new Ti-based powder systems must be designed to (1) impart attractive metallurgical attributes (i.e. mechanical properties, microstructure, corrosion resistance, etc.) within the finished products and (2) facilitate the manufacture of products that are dimensionally accurate, sound, and cost-effective.

 The use of AM for the fabrication of geometrically complex tools and dies is ideal, as the production volumes are low, geometries are complex, and the materials used in fabrication are challenging to process and machine within the confines of conventional forming technologies.
 The bulk of commercialized activities in this area have been constrained to H13 tool steel.
 The objective of this sub-project is to investigate the AM of alternate tool steels that embody similar metallurgical traits to H13 as well as other strategic benefits in terms of resistance to wear (grade A8) and shock loading (grade S7) in order to enable AM to be implemented in much wider range of tooling applications.
+Furthermore, Sc additions have been proposed to offer dramatic increases in strength to Al-Si alloys.
+Of interest is the increased strength that can be derived from hypoeutectic Al-Si-Sc alloys.
+The objective of this part of the sub-project is to explore the increases in strength achievable through the rapid solidification of an Al-10Si-0.4 Sc alloy.
+An additional objective of this sub-project is to characterize 17-4 precipitation hardened stainless steel, which is widely used in numerous fields, such as the aerospace, chemical, and mining industries as well as NiCrBSi or NiBSi with WC composites used in the oil sands and mining industries for wear applications.

 Most studies in nickel alloys have emphasized alloys 625 and 718, as they represent common workhorse alloys within the fabrication of gas turbine engines.
 Canadian companies operating in this sector are keen to implement these alloys as well as IN939, IN100, and Hastelloy X within the confines of AM.
 The goal of this subproject is to identify new nickel-based alloys and to find strategies to reduce the detrimental effects of the low melting point phases or reactions that prevent the fabrication of defect-free parts.